 As a national leader in clinical research,

-Wills Eye conducts the latest clinical trials for branch retinal vein occlusion.
+Wills Eye conducts the latest clinical trials for central retinal vein occlusion.

 What is likely to be the visual outcome?

 A few patients, with time, have a spontaneous improvement in vision.
 In most cases, however, the vision remains the same or worsens without treatment.
 The ultimate visual outcome cannot be predicted for anyone.
 In general, the more severe the occlusion and associated macular edema, the less likely the vision will improve spontaneously.

 Treatment options proven to be effective in reducing macula edema and improving vision to some degree include medicines injected into the eye such as VEGF blockers (Lucentis and Avastin) and steroids (Triamcinolone and Ozurdex).
 Laser, eye drops, and glasses do not help to improve vision.

 Patients with macular edema need ongoing follow-up and regular injections in order to preserve vision.
 In about one-third of all cases, a severe form of glaucoma called NEOVASCULAR GLAUCOMA develops and the eye pressure can rise to very high, dangerous levels.
 If it looks like this is about to occur, a laser treatment is necessary.
 Often a VEGF blocker injection into the eye also may be needed.
 These treatments can help to prevent or control the glaucoma but they do not improve the vision when it is affected by high eye pressure.